-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Being more prone to peer group isolation than other children; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers.
+- ii.
+Being more prone to peer group isolation than other children; - iii.
+The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - iv.
+Communication barriers and difficulties in overcoming these barriers.

-14.2 SEN & D SUPPORT
+14.2 SEN & D Support